adunning/dissertation/02-cirencester.md

 - are there any other writers based at Oxford apart from A and R?
 - are there any other Augustinian writers in England at the time?

+- Gloss on the Psalms was likely published from Oxford, as the revisions indicate continuing classroom usage, and most copies of the commentary do not integrate these, meaning there needs to have been time for them to circulate: and Cirencester does not appear to have owned a full copy

 ## Alexander as a canon at Cirencester